 Pelion, a destination for all seasons.
 Portaria and Makrinitsa, two villages with hotels, hostels, restored mansions, taverns with delicious food, cobbled paths in the nature of Pelion that are a breath away from Volos since their distance is very small.
-Pelion and the villages of western Pelion such as Portaria, Makrinitsa, Anakassia, Chania etc. is there to welcome you all year round.
-So if you wondered what I will see, where will I stay, I will eat choices if you are thinking of visiting Portaria, Makrinitsa and the surrounding villages.
+Pelion and the villages of western Pelion such as Portaria, Makrinitsa, Anakassia, Chania etc. are there to welcome you all year round.
+So if you wondered what I will see, where I will stay, what I will eat we suggest you a few choices if you are thinking of visiting Portaria, Makrinitsa and the surrounding villages.

 Hotels in Portaria and Makrinitsa - Accommodation in Pelion - Prices

 Your stay in these villages will be enchanting, as in Portaria and Makrinitsa the hotels you find are very high.
 Restored mansions and towers have been transformed into hotels and guesthouses with special décor that will make your stay in them enchanting and at good prices.
 The hotels you will find in these villages belong to all categories from simple rooms to 5-star hotels with all the modern comforts and built in idyllic locations.
 See all available hotels in Portaria here.
 See all available hotels in Makrinitsa here.

 Rent a car in Pelion - Transportation in Volos - Portaria - Makrinitsa - Prices

 You will find rent a car companies at the center of Volos.
 You can take a rental car and head to Portaria, Makrinitsa, Hania and various destination of Pelion.
 Book now your rental car from Volos here

 Below we present you 10 things to do in Portaria, Makrinitsa and nearby villages of western Pelion.